dboddie-canonical-work/disgorged-docs/troubleshoot-snap-building.rst

    build-packages:
       - libncursesw5-dev

-For more details on package names and build dependencies, see `Build and staging dependencies <build-and-staging-dependencies.md>`__.
+For more details on package names and build dependencies, see :ref:`Build and staging dependencies <build-and-staging-dependencies>`.

 3. Staging phase
 ~~~~~~~~~~~~~~~~